3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 Now connect the HiKey power supply to the board.

-**Note:** USB does NOT power the HiKey board.
+**NOTE:** USB does NOT power the HiKey board.
 You must use an external power supply.

-**Note:** The HiKey board will remain in USB load mode for 90 seconds from power up.
+**NOTE:** The HiKey board will remain in USB load mode for 90 seconds from power up.
 If you take longer than 90 seconds to start the install then power cycle the board before trying again.

 Wait about 5 seconds and then check that the HiKey board has been recognized by your Linux PC:
 ```